Ultimaker 3 3D Printer Review – The Dual Extruder Ultimaker got here!

 - Support Interface Thickness (The 100% amount of support that has contact with ur model)

 - This is at 1mm in standard, which can be around 5-10 layers depending on your settings.
 I’d set it to max 3 layers for faster prints!

 - Prime Tower Size – Change this from 15mm to 10mm if you have a print under 100mm tall

 Remember to play around with the settings a bit and sett your estimated print time.
 It can work wonders if you’re just doing it right.
 But don’t expect to save more than 1/3 (which is still good) of your print time, otherwise it will probably be too much compromises.

 I’ve heard good things about Cura 2.4 that enables you to get some faster results and doing so while maintaining the quality.
 As you could see, the comparison on the two #3Dbenchy models showed some result of the PVA being reduced to speed it all up.
 I believe Cura 2.4 will assist with this, and specially with a better Prime pillar function.

-Edit: Cura 2.x released here.
+Edit: new Cura versions here.

 Store your PVA correctly

-Another really important thing for successful printing with support material in your Ultimaker 3 3D Printer is to store and use PVA correctly.
+Another really important thing for successful printing with PVA support material in your Ultimaker 3 3D Printer is to store and use the PVA correctly.
 PVA-spools needs to be dry to function best, both on and outside of the printer.